atlassian-labs/data-center-terraform/docs/docs/troubleshooting/LIMITATIONS.md

 2022-03-22 05:38:46,136 INFO  [spring-startup]  c.a.s.internal.home.HomeLockAcquirer Releasing lock on /var/atlassian/application-data/bitbucket
 ```

-This only been occasionally observed to happen when scaling pods from 1 to 2.
+This issue is intermittent and is occasionally exhibited when scaling the pod count from `1` to `2`.
-If you pre-seed Bitbucket instance and set bitbucket_replica_count to 2 from the beginning, no issue will occur.
+If you pre-seed the Bitbucket instance and set `bitbucket_replica_count` to `2` from the beginning, no issue will occur.

-Workaround will be to kill both Bitbucket pod and NFS pod, and wait for them to be up again.
+When encountered, the issue can be resolved by killing the Bitbucket and NFS pods and waiting for them to become available again.

 ```
 kubectl delete pod bitbucket-0 -n atlassian